tanaji-more/tableau-report/README.md

 # tableau-report

-In this report i'll did the basics Tableau straightaway.
-Here i did load some data, analyse it, create some charts and prepare a dashboard with Tableau.
+In this report, I performed basic operations in Tableau.
+I loaded data, analyzed it, created charts, and prepared a dashboard using Tableau.